emilk/drop-merge-sort/README.md

 Drop-Merge sort will keep in-order elements in situ, moving them towards the start of the list.
 This helps keep the memory use down and the performance up.

 If the elements are not ordered Drop-Merge sort can be around 30% slower than a traditional sorting algorithm.
-Therefor Drop-Merge sort will try to detect such disordered input and abort, falling back to the standard sorting algorithm.
+Therefore Drop-Merge sort will try to detect such disordered input and abort, falling back to the standard sorting algorithm.

 # Performance
 To test the performance of this algorithm, I generate almost-sorted data like this (pseudo-code):